Welcome to the Autism Alliance UK’s supporter newsletter.

 The Bee Neuroinclusive Code of Best Practice

 Part of the Greater Manchester Good Employment Charter, the Bee Neuroinclusive Code of Best Practice is an accessible and well informed guide on including and supporting neurodivergent colleagues.
-Manchester Mayor Andy Burnham says, “Neurodivergent people bring perspectives and problem-solving ability that can transform workplaces and drive progress.”
+Greater Manchester Mayor Andy Burnham says, “Neurodivergent people bring perspectives and problem-solving ability that can transform workplaces and drive progress.”

 Ausome Charlie

 Charlie Hart is an autistic keynote speaker who specialises in making workplaces more neuroinclusive.
-We have been lucky to have Charlie present at the Alliance and her work has had a real impact.
+We have been lucky to have Charlie present at the Autism Alliance and her work has had a real impact.
 For both employers and employees alike, Charlie’s work contains a wealth of knowledge and value, and most importantly - from someone with real experience.

 Ambitious About Autism - Employer awareness